v-chebolu/clean-data-final/README.md

 First, the features of interest are identified.
 These are all the features with 'mean()' or 'std()' in their name.
 Feature names are tidied up to eliminate the characters '(', ')' and to replace '-' with '\_'.

-The raw data files are read from the train and test subdirectories, and only the features of interest are selected from it.
+The raw data files are read from the train and test subdirectories, and only the features of interest are selected from them.

 The activity code label, and the subject variables are added to the raw test and training data.
 The activity code variable in raw data is then mapped to activity name.